EllzXn/EllzXn/README.md

 ---

 # 💫 About Me
 Hello.
-I'm EllzXn, you can call me Ell.
+You can call me Ell.
 15yo

 ---